SkyV2X · Open Testbed Public · Section 3 · Surface No restrictions

 Three machine-readable summaries make integration without documentation viable.

 GET /vis/v2/capabilities declares what Talaia claims to implement, version-pinned.
-GET /vis/v2/status.json exposes the live operational state, counters and broker connection.
+GET /vis/v2/status.json exposes the live operational state.
 GET /vis/v2/conformance returns the conformance audit verdict.

 3.6Caveat